Goncalo-Maria-2001/microtiter-plate-antibiotic-resistance-analysis/README.md

-# Microtiter_plate_Antibiotic_Resistance_Analysis
+# microtiter-plate-antibiotic-resistance-analysis

-Python program used to obtain growth curve plots and growth parameter data in antibiotic resistance broth dilution assays done on a 96-well plate, subjecting various strains to serial dilutions of various antibiotics.
-The program was developed to help gauge the MIC-100% of certain strains of bacterium with the clear goal of finding a good candidate for a differential antibiotic targeting pathogenic strains of a given bacteria without harming the commensal ones.
+Python program developed with the goal of finding a good candidate for a differential antibiotic targeting pathogenic strains of a given bacterium without harming commensal ones.
+The program generates growth curve plots and inferred growth parameters in broth microdilution assays done on a 96-well plate, subjecting various strains to serial dilutions of various antibiotics.
+This helped gauging the MIC-100% of certain strains of bacterium for different antibiotics.

 ## Overview